axelarnetwork/axelar-docs/pages/dev/build.md

 2. Swap out the RPC endpoints and contract addresses so they now point to live EVM chains (testnet or mainnet).

 ## Tools
 If you have any issues with the two steps above, you can use the suite of tools and other "kick-starter" examples in the Axelar developer ecosystem to get you going.

-Links to these additional resources are below:
+Additional resources below:

 <br/>
 <DevNav />